jiggy-ai/hn_summary/README.md

 Join the HN Summary channel on Telegram to see the bot in action and enjoy the story summaries: \
 https://t.me/hn_summary

+Flag bad summaries on the telegram channel with 👎 to help mitigate and improve.

 ## Limitations

 Large language models such as GPT-3 are prone to crazy hallucinations and sometimes make things up while writing in a very authoritative tone.